lhggomes/calculator/README.md

 # IMC Calculator

-This a simple IMC Calculator Done using JS, HTML and CSS.
+This a simple Calculator Done using JS, HTML and CSS.

 Usage Example
 ----------